nimne/acit/README.md

 - Spots that are within 20 px are chosen based on 1: highest score, then 2: box size (with bigger boxes winning).

 ## Installation
 In addition to this program, FiJi and ffmpeg are necessary for full functionality.
+Note that this only works with Python 3.6 and 3.7 due to tensorflow version requirements.
+This should work on Linux, Windows, and MacOS, but is only tested on Linux and MacOS.

 ### Installing FiJi
 Cell tracking requires a functioning installation of [FiJi](https://imagej.net/Fiji) in your path.